MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 There are a lot of lines on a standard 400m running track, bounding the lanes and marking the start and finish of different events.
 The finish line is always the same straight line.
 The start lines are more interesting.
 Some of them are staggered to account for the difference in lap length depending on the lane, others are curves.
 What is the mathematical description of these curves?
 Do the same curves occur in other places?

 #### Nicole Cozens: Would you rather
-Using mechanics to solve a famous student conundrum
+Using mechanics to solve a famous student conundrum.

 #### Michael Gibson: And Ninthly
 Having once made the mistake of asking for a pizza to be cut into nine pieces, with hilarious consequences, I have since considered various methods of cutting a pizza equally into ninths.
 I will share some of these with you in this talk (methods, that is, not slices of pizza).